cuttn/freemusic/README.md

-# 🎵 Spotify-DL: Your Music, Your Way
+# Freemusic!!! - spotify localizer developer project

 A little wrapper around yt-dlp that integrates with the Spotify API, letting you manage your music library through a cute web interface.
 You can download all your playlists, songs, albums, recently played, top artists and more!!

-## ✨ Features
+## Features

 - Sign in with your Spotify account using OAuth2
-- Download your entire library, playlists, or specific albums
+- Download your entire library, playlists, or specific albums concurrently
-- Clean, simple web interface
+- Clean, simple web interface with tailwind + django
-- Powered by yt-dlp under the hood
+- Powered by yt-dlp and uses spotify metadata for accurate tagging and album covers

-## 🚀 Getting Started
+## How to install:

-### Option 1: Docker (Recommended)
+### Docker (very easy)

 The easiest way to get up and running: